What is the EU Settlement Scheme?

 The UK permits dual citizenship, so you do not need to renounce your EU nationality.
 Whether you can hold dual nationality depends on your home country's own laws — check with your national embassy or consulate before applying for British citizenship.

-The government's May 2025 immigration White Paper proposed extending the standard qualifying period for settlement to ten years for many migrants under the points-based system.
-This caused concern among EU citizens still holding pre-settled status.
-The Home Office subsequently confirmed that EUSS holders are protected by the Withdrawal Agreement and the proposed ten-year rule will not apply to them.
-Their rights and route to settlement remain governed by the terms of the Citizens' Rights Agreements.
+Ten-year settlement rule — proposed, does not apply to EUSS holders.
+The government's May 2025 immigration White Paper proposed extending the qualifying period for settlement to ten years for many migrants under the points-based system.
+The Home Office has confirmed that EUSS holders are protected by the Withdrawal Agreement and this proposal will not apply to them.
+Their route to settlement remains governed by the Citizens' Rights Agreements.

-Earned settlement — proposed policy, not current law.
-The government has also announced a proposed "earned settlement" framework that may link ILR to a contribution-based assessment.
-As of April 2026, no start date has been confirmed and the proposal has not been enacted.
+Earned settlement — proposed policy, not yet law.
+The government has announced a proposed "earned settlement" framework that may link ILR to a contribution-based assessment.
+As of April 2026, this has not been enacted and no implementation date has been confirmed.
 EUSS applications continue under the existing rules.
-If you are planning your timeline, seek legal advice before making assumptions about changes that have not yet come into force.
+Verify the current position on gov.uk before making any assumptions about changes that have not yet come into force.

 Your status, secured